SCIATICA… OR SOMETHING ELSE

 How can I tell if my pain is sciatica or SI joint dysfunction?

-Can SI joint dysfunction cause leg pain like sciatica?
+Can SI joint dysfunction cause leg pain?

 Why is this confusion common in Lyme disease?